linode/docs/docs/guides/tools-reference/tools/load-testing-with-locust/index.md

 ## Load Testing with Locust

-In order to start load-testing your applications with Locust, you need to build a Python script defining a Locust test plan.
+To start load testing your applications with Locust, you need to build a Python script defining a Locust test plan.
 This is called a [*locustfile*](https://docs.locust.io/en/stable/writing-a-locustfile.html).

 Follow the instructions below to run a basic load test against an example application using an example locustfile.